Find exchange courses

 - Courses within biomedicine, public health, medicine, nursing, occupational therapy, physiotherapy, radiography, speech-language pathology and audiology

-- Courses within the sciences
+- Courses within the natural sciences (PDF, new window)

 These include courses in astronomy, bioinformatics, biology and molecular biology, chemistry, earth science and physical geography, geology, mathematical statistics, mathematics and numerical analysis, physical geography and ecosystem analysis, physics, synchrotron radiation based science and theoretical physics.